Miami Beach declares state of emergency amid violence

 Spring break 2022 is the first post-pandemic escape for partygoers and families alike but it has become marred with violence, not just in Miami but around the country.

-On Saturday, 10 people were shot and several others were injured while trying to escape a spring break party in Dallas.

-Police said one person was in critical condition and nine others were taken to the hospital in stable condition following the shooting late Saturday at The Space Dallas, a party venue in South Dallas.
+shot at a spring break party over the weekend and several others were injured as they tried to escape the gunfire.
+One person was in critical condition following the shooting late Saturday at The Space Dallas, a party venue.
 No arrests have been announced yet.

-Four people were shot and wounded in downtown Austin early Sunday morning.
-The shooting occurred as the city hosts South by Southwest, a weeklong arts and technology festival that draws tens of thousands of visitors each year.

 The four victims suffered non-life-threatening injuries and the suspect was taken into custody, police said.